devops-ukr/help.md/docker.md

 Options | Description
 ------------------------------- | ---------------------------------------
-`--disable-content-trust`       | Skip image verification (default true) `--grant-all-permissions`       | Grant all permissions necessary to runthe plugin `--skip-remote-check`           | Do not check if specified remote pluginmatches existing plugin image
+`--disable-content-trust`       | Skip image verification (default true) `--grant-all-permissions`       | Grant all permissions necessary to run the plugin `--skip-remote-check`           | Do not check if specified remote plugin matches existing plugin image